A High-Quality Health Care Stock Thay Pays Dividends

 After clearing regulatory hurdles.
 They also acquired Alere for $5.3 billion in 2017.
 This made Abbott a leader in the $7 billion point-of-care diagnostics market.

 On the downside, paying for these acquisitions likely kept Abbott’s dividend increases in 2017 and 2018 on the smaller side.
 However, the 2019 and 2020 increases have more than made up for it.

 Due to the acquisitions, accounting earnings shown in chart 2 are difficult to interpret.
-Because of this, Abbott also reports an adjusted earnings number.
+Because of this, Abbott also reports an adjusted non-GAAP earnings number (not shown).

 Adjusted earnings factor out the impact of intangible asset amortization, restructuring costs, and other expenses.
 Mostly due to the accounting requirements for their acquisitions.
 Adjusted earnings provide a much smoother profit trend over the long run.

 Regardless, the last 2 years in the chart show the Abbott dividend payout ratio based on earnings running at 60%.
 This is a very safe level for a company that has such a steady demand for its products.

 Let’s also look at Abbott’s dividend payments compared to free cash flow.
 This will also help in assessing dividend safety.

 Abbott Dividends Paid Vs. Free Cash Flow

 Over the past three years, Abbott’s stock dividend distributions have run at less than 50% of free cash flow.
 This is a comfortable dividend payout ratio.

 Abbott has used the balance of its cash flow to aggressively reduce debt.
 So, let’s look at the company’s financial position next to see the impact.

 Abbott Credit Rating and Balance Sheet

 Moody’s and S&P rate Abbott A3 and A, respectively.
 Their ratings represent “investment grade – low credit risk” evaluations.

 Abbott took on a significant amount of debt to fund the acquisitions of St. Jude and Alere in 2017.
 However, as I just mentioned, the company has reduced that debt in subsequent years.

 It’s nice to see that Abbott’s credit rating has improved since I last reviewed the company.
 This is likely a sign of the reduced debt load.
-Also, the company’s debt to equity ratio stands at only .6 to 1.
+Since the company’s debt to equity ratio stands at only .6 to 1.